szimek/signature_pad/README.md

 When you modify width or height of a canvas, it will be automatically cleared by the browser.
 SignaturePad doesn't know about it by itself, so you can call `signaturePad.clear()` to make sure that `signaturePad.isEmpty()` returns correct value in this case.

 This clearing of the canvas by the browser can be annoying, especially on mobile devices e.g. when screen orientation is changed.
-There are a few workarounds though, e.g. you can [lock screen orientation](https://developer.mozilla.org/en-US/docs/Web/API/Screen/lockOrientation), or read an image from the canvas before resizing it and write the image back after.
+There are a few workarounds though, e.g. you can [lock screen orientation](https://developer.mozilla.org/en-US/docs/Web/API/Screen/lockOrientation), or read an image from the canvas before resizing it and write the image back after using `signaturePad.resize()`.

 #### Handling data URI encoded images on the server side
 If you are not familiar with data URI scheme, you can read more about it on [Wikipedia](http://en.wikipedia.org/wiki/Data_URI_scheme).